risk-first/website/menagerie/Dependency-Risk.md

 There are _some_ tools for managing dependency risk:  [Gantt Charts]() for example, arrange work according to the capacity of the resources (i.e. dependencies) available, but also the _dependencies between the tasks_.
 If task B requires the outputs of task A, then clearly task A comes first and task B starts after it finishes.
 We'll look at this more in [Process Risk](Process-Risk).

 We'll look in more detail in the _practices_ part, later.
-But now let's get into the specifics with [Software Dependency Risk](Software-Dependency-Risk).
+But now let's get into the specifics with [Schedule Risk](Schedule-Risk).